void-linux/void-docs/src/config/openpgp.md

 As an alternative to GnuPG with smartcards, Void also ships `openpgp-card-tools`, a Rust based utility not reliant on GnuPG.
-It requires using `pcscd` for interacting with smart cards, so if you want to use it in parallel with GnuPG, ou need to configure `scdaemon` to use the pcscd backend, as described above in "[scdaemon with pcscd backend](#scdaemon-with-pcscd-backend)".
+It requires using `pcscd` for interacting with smart cards, so if you want to use it in parallel with GnuPG, you need to configure `scdaemon` to use the pcscd backend, as described above in "[scdaemon with pcscd backend](#scdaemon-with-pcscd-backend)".